‘Survivor’ Tribe Lesu Finally Avoids Tribal Council

-While it certainly isn’t the first time in Survivor history that a tribe has played a truly terrible game consisting of an inability to winning challenges, the Lesu tribe may just go down as one of the worse tribes to play the game.
+While it certainly isn’t the first time in Survivor history that a tribe has played a truly terrible game consisting of an inability to win challenges, the Lesu tribe may just go down as one of the worst tribes to play the game.

-According to The Top Tens, there have been several other tribes to lose nearly every competition including Ulong from Survivor Palau, Matsing from Survivor Philippines, and Foa Foa from Survivor Samoa.
+According to The Top Tens, there have been several other tribes to lose nearly every competition, including Ulong from Survivor: Palau, Matsing from Survivor: Philippines, and Foa Foa from Survivor: Samoa.

 Warning: The rest of this article contains spoilers from this week’s episode.